Baltimore Ravens vs. Detroit Lions NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - The Lions covered the spread once last season (1-2 ATS) when playing as at least 8-point underdogs.

-- Detroit was 7-7 against the spread and 5-9 overall in games when it put up more than 18.9 points last year.
+- Detroit was 7-7 against the spread and 5-9 overall last year when the team notched more than 18.9 points.

-- When Detroit totaled more than 329.8 yards last season, the team was 5-4 against the spread and 4-5 overall.
+- In games that Detroit picked up over 329.8 yards last season, the team was 5-4 against the spread and 4-5 overall.

-- Last season the Lions had 21 turnovers, one fewer than the Ravens had takeaways (22).

 Home and road insights

-- Detroit was 3-5 against the spread, and 1-7 overall, at home last season.

-- In eight home games last season, Detroit went over the total six times.
+- In six of eight home games last year, Detroit hit the over.

-- Baltimore was 5-2-1 against the spread, and 6-2 overall, on the road last season.
+- Baltimore was 5-2-1 against the spread, and 6-2 overall, away from home last season.

-- Last season, in eight road games, Baltimore hit the over three times.
+- Baltimore hit the over in three of eight road games last season.

 Powered by Data Skrive.